BoyanTTodorov/Warehouse/README.md

 # Warehouse Data Generator

-This project utilizes Python and the Faker library to create synthetic data for a warehouse management system.
-The intention is to facilitate analysis in POWER BI by storing the generated data in a Sqlite serverless database.
-However, it's important to note that for compatibility with POWER BI, a new driver must be installed.
+This project leverages Python along with the Faker library to generate synthetic data designed for a warehouse management system.
+The objective is to streamline the analysis process in POWER BI by storing the artificially generated data in a Sqlite serverless database.
+Please be aware that to ensure compatibility with POWER BI, it is necessary to install a new driver.

 ## Table of Contents